Regan-cpu/CAND3/README.md

 This study examines the relationships between mental health and household tasks across respondents' sex.
-Using the 2017 General Social Survey, analyses find that mental health vary between male and female respondents, depending on the task.
+Using the 2017 General Social Survey, analyses find that mental health vary between male and female respondents, depending on the household task.
 Below, information is included about how to use the files provided to reproduce the analyses leading to this conclusion.

 ***